GssMahadevan/safeout/README.md

  * Write simple custom use-file system (using libfuse )

  * Write simple go-lang program that handles the case
-   * Go approach is chose as:
+   * Finally go-approach is chosen as:
-    * Can be run in multiple OSes(Windows/MAc) and multiple linux distros and kernel versions without recompile for each kernel
+     * Program Can be run in multiple OSes(Windows/MAc) and multiple linux distros and kernel versions without recompile for each kernel
      * Higher productvity
      * Long term maintainance

 ## Purpose
  - Safely route **stdout/stderr** from a program/daemon to disk or partition without any risk of filling up disk in case of